 The chronic state of uncertainty that we’re living with and the adjustments that we’re continually making are exhausting.
 As we look for balance in this swampy, August, COVID19 wind, what piece of the mobile could you clip off to calm the ripples?
 What ball would you consider putting on the shelf?

 As author H. Jackson Brown said, “Life is slippery.
 Here, take my hand.”
 That’s our offer to you.
-Join us for one of our August Master Classes where, together, we can courageously navigate this uncharted territory.
+Join us for one of our Online Master Classes where, together, we can courageously navigate this uncharted territory.

 Parent Encouragement Program

 Apart from the free survey software, we also have access to QuestionPro's free survey templates .
 We've found many of them useful and powerful to collect insights from various stakeholders of our organization.